Planning a move is something that requires plenty of time, but what if you’re low on time and need to make a move on short notice?

 Gathering all your packing supplies ahead of time and keeping them organized will save you a lot of time which would otherwise be spent fumbling around for the scissors and making trips to Walmart because you don’t have duct tape.

-You need to get a lot of boxes of different sizes, bubble wraps, packing paper, a box cutter and some labels to mark the boxes with.
-These are some of the essentials which will make your life a lot easier when you’re packing for the move.
+You need to get a lot of boxes of different sizes, bubble wrap, packing paper, a box cutter, and some labels to mark the boxes with.
+These are some of the essentials that will make your life a lot easier when you’re packing for the move.